rachelesmee/website/foss4guk2022local/southampton.md

 Train: Best station is Southampton Central, then by taxi (about 15 min) or [local bus number 17](https://www.bluestarbus.co.uk/services/BLUS/17).

-Car: A visitors car park is available.
+Car: A visitors car park is available, you will need to press the button at the barrier and you will be let in by reception.

 ### Programme